General purpose bucket quotas, limitations, and restrictions - Amazon Simple Storage Service

 There is no max bucket size or limit to the number of objects that you can store in a bucket.
 You can store all of your objects in a single bucket, or you can organize them across several buckets.
 However, you can't create a bucket from within another bucket.

-Bucket naming limits
+Bucket naming rules

 When you create a bucket, you choose its name and the Amazon Web Services Region to create it in.
 After you create a bucket, you can't change its name or Region.
+For more information about bucket naming, see General purpose bucket naming rules.